sandeepkumardev/PassGuard/README.md

 ## Overview

 Forgetting passwords is a common inconvenience faced by many individuals.
-This documentation outlines the functionality and usage of a password finder app designed to alleviate the frustration of repeatedly attempting the same incorrect password.
+This documentation outlines the functionality and usage of a PassGuard app designed to alleviate the frustration of repeatedly attempting the same incorrect password.

 ## Table of Contents